kukey02/Photo-Editor/README.md

 ~Rotate images at a desired angle.

-~Apply b&w filter to enhance or modify images.
+~Apply b&w filter to modify images.

 ~Save the edited images to a specified output directory.